jessesquires/jessesquires.com/about.md

 I'm currently an iOS developer at [PlanGrid](https://plangrid.com).
 Previously, I've worked at [Instagram](https://instagram.com) and [Rosetta Stone](https://rosettastone.com).

-I'm passionate about mobile computing, open source, and coffee.
-My interests include software design patterns and architecture, cognitive science, moral philosophy, and avant-garde art.
-I believe in political resistance and [fighting against fascism](https://crimethinc.com/tce/).
+My interests include software design patterns and architecture, cognitive science, moral philosophy, avant-garde art, and coffee.
 I enjoy barefoot trail running and body modification.
-I like my coffee like my metal &mdash; **black**.
 When I'm not working or running, you can find me at punk and metal shows in the Bay Area.

 You can contact me by emailing **jesse** at *this domain*.